 - King Street Parkette at Highway No. 8

 - Hamilton the Electric City; Nikola Tesla and the 5 Johns – Beachfront Trail

 - Sam Lawrence Park

 - Waterdown Rotary Memorial Park Skating Loop

 - William Connell Community Park

-The order presented is not intended to direct the sequence in which these public art projects will be initiated.
 In addition to these priority sites, 85 sites are identified for future consideration should additional staff resources or funding become available.